FruityEnLoops/tibot/README.md

 ```
 Please note that if the quotes directory is not present, quotes will be created but they won't work, as the bot cannot save the files.

-adminList.obj is not necessary, but is very useful when it comes to managing the bot.
+adminList.obj is not necessary, but is very useful when it comes to managing the bot with only Discord itself, via direct messages.

 ##### Running